microsoft/vscode-jshint/README.md

 Integrates [JSHint](http://jshint.com/) into VS Code.

+## Setup

-The extension looks for a `jshint` module in the current directory and in the global node package location.
+The extension looks for a `jshint` module in the current directory and in the global package location.
 You can install `jshint` locally with `npm install jshint` or globally with `npm install -g jshint`.
 If your `jshint` module is in a different location, use the `jshint.nodePath` setting to specify the correct path.
+The `jshint.packageManager` setting can be used to specify which package manager you are using, `npm` or `yarn`.

 ## Configuration Options